Football Official

 If there is 1 second left on a football game clock and the play clock counts down to zero because there are so many players and people on the field, why wouldn’t the team who was supposed to make the next game play receive a delay of game penalty?

-Asked by Littlebit about 7 years ago
+Asked by Littlebit over 7 years ago

 I'm not sure what you mean by "so many players and people on the field".
 But if the play clock is running and the clock goes to zero, yes, it's a delay of game.
 Now, if there were substitutions going on (NCAA rules), it is possible that the defense could cause the delay.